 Curanderismo takes its nomenclature from the Spanish word curar, which translates into “to heal.”
 Indeed, this form of traditional folk healing is based on the cultures that grew out of the Spanish colonization of Mexico and flourishes today from the American Southwest on down to the Yucatán peninsula.
 This form of healing includes techniques such as prayer, herbal medicine, healing rituals, spiritualism, massage, and psychic healing.
 It is a direct representation of the cultural identities and historical forces that shaped and continue to shape Southwestern and Mexican communities.

-The material on this page reflects Paula’s long-time love for and familiarity with Southwestern culture, history, and literature and it is intended to provide a cultural competency resource for physicians and medical students in the American Southwest, especially, who might want to learn more about their Latino patients.
+The material on this page reflects my long-time love for and familiarity with Southwestern culture, history, and literature and it is intended to provide a cultural competency resource for physicians and medical students in the American Southwest, especially, who might want to learn more about their Latino/a patients.

 Amador, Adela.
 Southwest Flavor: Adela Amador’s Tales From the Kitchen.
 Recipes and Stories From New Mexico Magazine.
 Korea: New Mexico Magazine, 2000.
 Print.